mdrakiburrahman/go-playground/README.md

 Notes:

 * If you run into docker problems, check `Docker Desktop: Settings > Resources > WSL Integration > Turn off/on Ubuntu-24.04`
+* You may need to run the script twice if the Docker thing fails due to Docker Desktop WSL Integration pointing to the old VM

 ## `hello-go` - a simple app